Our Response To COVID-19.

 RETURNING TO MASS: A summary of what to expect when returning to Mass is now available and will continue to be updated.
 Click the red tab at the top of the page or Click Here.

-MASS RESERVATIONS: No longer required.
+MASS RESERVATIONS: While reservations are no longer required, we may be mandated to adjust our capacity.
 You are welcome to attend any of our masses, please know that we are still limiting to 100 at each mass.
+Please call the office for the most up to date information.

 LIVE STREAMING: We will be live streaming Sunday 10:00AM.